-Two weeks ago, I had the luck of attending the LA Street Food Festival.
+Two weeks ago, I had the luck of attending the LA Street Food Fest.

 Why I say “I had the luck”?